Development is a term used to generally define the following activities:

 After a development permit is approved by The City, the applicant has twelve months from the date the Development Permit was issued to commence development.
 The issue date can be found on the permit documents.
 If significant construction has not begun by this date, a new application, including full application fees, will be required to move forward with the development.

-If a building permit requires an extension, this is applied for separately.
+If a building permit requires an extension, there must be a separate application submitted.